bensimkin/VendorConnect/README.md

 ---

-Built with ❤️ using Next.js 14, TypeScript, and Tailwind CSS
+Built with ❤️ using Next.js 14, TypeScript, and Tailwind CSS# Development Workflow Updated - Now using Git for deployment